 It took over 70 years to correct the negative consequences of removing such a key species in the ecosystem.
 In 1995, wolves were reintroduced to Yellowstone and changed the local environment – and many wolf watchers – forever.
 Their ability to thrive in the greater Yellowstone ecosystem is one of the greatest success stories of the national park system in our lifetimes.

-Although we call this a winter adventure (there is usually plenty of snow in late March) our trip takes place in just-spring, when many of the Park’s animals are preparing for their little ones to be born, and the lengthening days give us all warmer temperatures to enjoy being outside.
 We’ll spend a good portion of our days on gorgeous trails in open valleys and narrow gorges, along frozen creeks, among groves of Aspens, next to herds of bison, and near the steamy thermal features of Mammoth Hot Springs.

 If you can hike, you can snowshoe!
 Snowshoeing is a blast and easy to learn.
 We welcome all ability levels including those who have never tried it before.
 With these “all-terrain vehicles” strapped to our feet we can follow a trail or make a trail of our own anywhere there is snow.

 We spend the first three nights in the small town of Gardiner at the north entrance to Yellowstone, just steps away from the Roosevelt Arch that signifies the official entrance to the world’s first national park.
 President Theodore Roosevelt laid the cornerstone of this icon in 1903 and the top of the arch is inscribed “For the Benefit and Enjoyment of the People”.
 Our last night is spent at a wolf sanctuary outside the town of Bozeman, where we’re guaranteed to see wolves right from our lodge and perhaps fall asleep to their howls!